cmateu/rrl_completeness/README.md

 **REQUIREMENTS**

-- Python modules required are ASTROPY, HEALPY, NUMPY, SCIPY.
+- Python modules required are NUMPY, SCIPY, ASTROPY AND HEALPY.
 MATPLOTLIB is needed for plotting utilities.